PascalSCoder/miniRT/README.md

 # miniRT
-A beautiful but mini ray-tracer!
+A beautiful but mini ray-tracer